Resultify/initial.css/README.md

 5. You can also find some useful CSS utilities in `src/utils` folder which you can directly import to your project or paste only parts of code to your own CSS files.
 6. There are also accessibility helpers in `src/accessibility` folder which can be useful for your project.
 7. Add print styles to your project.
 Example you can find in `src/print.css`.

+## Contributing
+1. Clone/fork the repository and run `npm install` to install dependencies.
+2. Run `npm start` to start the development server with watcher.
+3. Add your changes to `src/*` files and test the result in browser on `http://localhost:8083`
+4. Run `npm test` to run tests.
+5. Commit your changes and create a pull request.